Processor

 }

-The three inputs are deliberately small. key is the idempotency key that makes a resend safe — the background worker passes the payout saga id here, so a retried submit pays out at most once. userId is an opaque usr_… token, never personal data. amount is in real USD, already converted from the seller's reserved credits at the payout rate.
+The background worker passes the payout saga id as key, so a retried submit pays out at most once. userId is an opaque usr_… token, never personal data. amount is in real USD, already converted from the seller’s reserved credits at the payout rate.

-The return is just { providerRef } — the provider's own id for the disbursement, which the lab records on the payout saga for the audit trail.
+The return is just { providerRef }: the provider’s own id for the disbursement, recorded on the payout saga for the audit trail.

 Where the port is called